-Shillong has a few ATMs but in the far away destinations, cash is the key.
+Shillong has a few ATMs but in the faraway destinations, cash is the key.
 Withdraw a sufficient amount before setting off for the day.

 Find a reliable local to help you out with important travel decisions.
-For instance, the tourism office provides the bus with a guide who will inform you about the special highlights about the next place and prepare you for the best experience.
+For instance, the tourism office provides the bus with a guide who will inform you about the special highlights of the next place and prepare you for the best experience.
 The lady who joined in our trip to Dawki as a guide personally took care of every one of us in every spot we got off the bus.

 Dawki : The surreal place.
 Photography by Carl Coutinho

 The Suspension Bridge in Dawki.
 Photography by Shivangi Sinha

 A boat ride at Dawki makes you experience serenity.
 Photography by Lumlung Kamei